 This document is not complete work.
 It is still a work in progress.
 Errors can be in there, chapters may be added, text modified, or illustrations added.
 Reviewers and proof-readers are appreciated.

 It focuses on Erlang’s PropEr framework, a freely available testing tool based on Quviq’s Quickcheck framework.
 As much as possible, I have tried to keep the references between both frameworks open, so that a commercial user of Quickcheck could also learn from it.
-I have also tried to keep lessons and principles general enough for other frameworks (Hypothesis in Python, Haskell variants [type-based] of the framework), but I also know that realistically, the lessons will not all be applicable.
+I have also tried to keep lessons and principles general enough for other frameworks (Hypothesis in Python, Haskell variants [type-based] of the framework), but I also know that realistically, not all the lessons will be applicable.

 I’m still making progress on the content for this ensemble; I may or may not add examples or translations of some of the significant examples in other frameworks or languages where applicable, depending on how fast I get tired, or how long this document gets.